pawarbi/fabric-ai-calculator/README.md

 # fabric-ai-calculator
-Estimating Fabric Copilot and AI Cost.
+Estimating Microsoft Fabric Copilot and AI costs.
 Made by Sandeep Pawar. www.fabric.guru

 These are only estimates, always refer to the official Microsoft documentation.
 Feel free tp create a PR if you would like to contribute.